It's the economy, stupid: History

 Although the sign was intended for an internal audience of campaign workers, the second phrase became a de facto slogan for the Clinton election campaign.

 Legacy

 The phrase has become a snowclone repeated often in American political culture, usually starting with the word "it's" and with commentators sometimes using a different word in place of "economy".
 Examples include "It's the deficit, stupid!", "It's the corporation, stupid!", "It's the math, stupid!", and "It's the voters, stupid!"
 Judge Mark E. Walker wrote, "It's the First Amendment, stupid", in a decision regarding a case between Florida Department of Health officials and the abortion rights advocates Floridians Protecting Freedom after the department filed cease-and-desist letters against television stations that aired an advertisement produced by the group.
+The political scientist Cas Mudde wrote a chapter entitled "It's not the economy, stupid!" in his 2007 book Populist Radical Right Parties in Europe when discussing causes of the rise of far-right parties in Europe.